Magnetic and Electronic Properties of Spin-Orbit Coupled Dirac Electrons on a $(001)$ Thin Film of Double Perovskite Sr$_2$FeMoO$_6$: Spin-wave spectrum

 The spectrum~\eqref{SW} is gapless at $q=(\pi,0)$ and at the symmetry-related points, which is very surprising because (i) the model defined by Eqs.~\eqref{eqht}~and~\eqref{eqfe} does not host any apparent continuous spin-rotation symmetry, and (ii) the gapless points are away from the FM Bragg point $q=(0,0)$.
-Actually, the model has a hidden $SU(2)$ symmetry that can be uncovered by a gauge transformation~\cite{SM}.
+Actually, the model has a hidden $SU(2)$ symmetry that can be uncovered by a gauge transformation.

 For the spectrum~\eqref{SW}, the spin stiffness of the FiM ordered state is given by $\mathcal{D}=2J_1 S+4J_2 S$.
 Shown in Fig.~\ref{spin}(a) is the dependence of $\mathcal{D}$ on the carrier density $n$ for $0<n<1$ at various values of the band gap $\Delta$.
 In the range $1<n<2$, $\mathcal{D}$ remains constant for $\Delta=0$.
 This is because the added electron carriers occupy the unpolarized flat band, and no additional potential or kinetic energy is gained.
-For $\Delta\neq0$, $\mathcal{D}$ becomes very weakly renormalized ($\sim$ few percent~\cite{SM}) as carriers occupy the minority spin flat band.
+For $\Delta\neq0$, $\mathcal{D}$ becomes very weakly renormalized ($\sim$ few percent) as carriers occupy the minority spin flat band.
 For comparison, in Fig.~\ref{spin}(b) we plot the spin stiffness obtained at a zero SOC~\cite{Jackeli}. $\mathcal{D}$ vanishes at some critical doping, signaling the instability of the FiM order.
 Without SOC the FiM ground state cannot be stabilized at $n=1$ or $n$ slightly larger than 1.

 Thus, a strong SOC extends the stability window of the FiM order to the experimentally accessible electron doping range.
-The reason behind the extended stability is the SOC-induced electronic band structure reconstruction which transforms a large Fermi surface centered around the $q=(0,0)$ to four small Fermi pockets around $(\pm\frac{\pi}{2},\pm\frac{\pi}{2})$, as shown in Fig.~\ref{bands}(c), allowing more kinetic energy gain with an increasing carrier density.
+The reason behind the extended stability is the SOC-induced electronic band structure reconstruction which transforms a large Fermi surface centered around the $q=(0,0)$ to four small Fermi pockets around $(\pm\frac{\pi}{2},\pm\frac{\pi}{2})$, as shown in Fig.~\ref{band}(c), allowing more kinetic energy gain with an increasing carrier density.
 Indeed, as seen experimentally~\cite{Sanchez}, electron-doped Sr$_{2-x}$La$_x$FeMoO$_6$ thin films do exhibit the stable FiM order in a wide range of doping as correctly shown here by the model with the SOC.
+We note that the disorder effect in Sr$_{2-x}$La$_x$FeMoO$_6$ does not affect the flat band as electrons in the flat band are already localized.